Zir0-93/zir0-93.github.io/_posts/2019-01-05-serverless-architecture.md

 ![bitbucket_deploy](/images/deployments_video_edited.gif)

-Using Bitbucket pipelines, I usually use the following skeleton pipeline in multi-environment, continous delivery environments.
+Using Bitbucket pipelines, I usually use the following skeleton pipeline in multi-environment, continuous delivery environments.
 Firstly, it checks and tests every Pull Request.
 Once the changes are deployed to master, it automatically updates our `STAGING` environment.
 Finally, our `PROD` environment is updated once the changes in `STAGING` are known to be safe using a manual trigger.
 If you are using AWS, checkout [this repo](https://bitbucket.org/awslabs/) for more information on the actual automated deployment of Lambda functions.

 ```yml
 pipelines: